Indian Navy: Permanent Commission

+The selection process of candidates for INA 4-year program is identical to NDA Navy, but the candidates do not train through NDA in this stream.
+The candidates directly join Indian Naval Academy (INA) for 4 years of integrated B.Tech and naval training.
+The candidates are offered various engineering specialisations such as Electrical and electronics engineering (EE/ETE), Mechanical engineering, Marine engineering, and Naval Architecture and Aeronautical enginnering.

+Upon completion of training the candidates are awarded a Jawaharlal Nehru University affiliated Bachelor of Technology degree in their specialised stream and are commissioned as Sub-Lieutenants in engineering or architectural branch.

 Naval Air Arm

 The naval air-arm of the Indian Navy currently operates twenty-one air squadrons.
 Of these, ten operate fixed-wing aircraft, eight are helicopter squadrons and the remaining three are equipped with unmanned aerial vehicles (UAV).
 Building on the legacy inherited from the Royal Navy prior to Indian independence, the concept of naval aviation in India started with the establishment of Directorate of Naval Aviation at Naval Headquarters (NHQ) in early 1948.
 Later that year officers and sailors from the Indian Navy were sent to Britain for pilot training.
 In 1951, the Fleet Requirement Unit (FRU) was formed to meet the aviation requirements of the navy.

 On 1 January 1953, the charge of Cochin airfield was handed over to the navy from the Directorate General of Civil Aviation.
 On 11 March, the FRU was commissioned at Cochin with ten newly acquired Sealand aircraft.
 The navy's first air station, INS Garuda, was commissioned two months later.
 From February 1955 to December 1958, ten Firefly aircraft were acquired.
 To meet the training requirements of the pilots, the indigenously developed HAL HT-2 trainer was inducted into the FRU.
 On 17 January 1959, the FRU was commissioned as Indian Naval Air Squadron (INAS) 550, to be the first Indian naval air squadron.

 Currently the air arm operates an aircraft carrier INS Vikramaditya with ability to carry over thirty aircraft including MiG 29K, Kamov 31, Kamov 28, Sea King and domestic-built HAL-Dhruv and Chetak helicopters.
 The Kamov-31 choppers also provide the airborne early warning cover for the fleet.
 In the anti-submarine role, the Sea King, Ka-28, and the domestic built HAL Dhruv are used.
 The MARCOS also use Sea King and HAL Dhruv helicopters while conducting operations.
 Maritime patrol and reconnaissance operations are carried out by the Boeing P-8 Poseidon and the Ilyushin 38.
 Indian Navy is also procuring 24 Lockheed Martin MH-60R Multi Role Helicopters under the foreign military sales from the US.

 The UAV arm consists of the IAI Heron and Searcher-IIs that are operated from both surface ships and shore establishments for surveillance missions.

 The Indian Navy also maintains an aerobatic display team, the Sagar Pawan.
 The Sagar Pawan team will be replacing their present Kiran HJT-16 aircraft with the newly developed HJT-36 aircraft.